AI Memory

 LLM Wiki stays expansive

-Use wiki memory for research and long internal documentation, then promote accepted facts into the compact handoff bundle.
+Use wiki memory for research, source summaries, and long internal documentation, then promote accepted facts into the compact handoff bundle.

 Memory path